11 brilliant home highlight kits to create naturally sunkissed tones at home

 A daring look that's not for everyone

 Not all home highlight kits have to be blonde.
-If you're stuck wondering what color should I dye my hair, can we tempt you with L'Oréal Paris' pretty-in-pink Colourista Permanent Gel?
-Pink ombre, streaks, and face-framing 'money pieces' are hugely on-trend, and can be very flattering too.
+If you're stuck wondering what colour should I dye my hair, but know you want something bolder, perhaps we could tempt you with L'Oréal Paris' pretty-in-pink Colourista Permanent Gel.
+Pink ombre, streaks and face-framing "money pieces" are hugely on-trend and can be very flattering, too.

-As this is not a lightening hair dye, it is bleach-free so kinder to the hair than many formulas promising a dramatic lift.
-You don't need to go for the pink color either, it comes in a variety of bright shades that you can play around with.
-Personalize your look with an ombré or balayage effect by painting this onto your locks in well-blended pieces—check our FAQs for all the application tips you need.
+As this is not a lightening hair dye, it is bleach-free so it's kinder to the hair than many formulas promising a dramatic lift.
+You also don't have to go for the pink colour either, as it comes in a variety of bright shades that you can play around with.
+Personalise your look with an ombré or balayage effect by painting this onto your hair in well-blended pieces – our FAQs later in this guide have all the application tips you'll need.

 Christophe Robin Shade Variation Mask